 Bringing Well-being to Isolated Employee Populations

 In search of a solution that could connect employees and combat stress, MUS partnered with Limeade to design MUS Wellness.
-The goals were simple in theory: to improve health and empower program users to be champions of their own well-being.
+The goals were simple in theory: to improve health and empower programme users to be champions of their own well-being.
 To address employee silos, MUS took advantage of already popular employee resources like social media, an employee-facing blog and in-person events, to direct people to MUS Wellness.
-Once employees registered, they were met with a culturally-relevant, whole-person program that took them on a personalized well-being journey.
+Once employees registered, they were met with a culturally-relevant, whole-person programme that took them on a personalised well-being journey.

 Then MUS launched Limeade Interactive, a video and quiz add-on that transforms bite-size videos into targeted challenges.
 This was a fun way for employees to receive important information, and the analytics helped MUS managers see how their messages were being received.

 Employees are more likely to experience high well-being when they feel supported by their employer.
 The MUS well-being journey is a prime example.